baranazal/MongoDB-DataEntry/README.md

 6. Finally, Copy the connection string at step 2 and replace it by the MONGO_URI in ` backend/config/config.env ` and hit save.

-The username and the password is the ones you can find in step 4
+The username and the password is the ones you can find in step 4 it should look like this : ` MONGO_URI=mongodb+srv://yourUserName:YourPWD@badataentry.wc7jst.mongodb.net/form `